erobinson-1997/CameraMaan/README.md

 # CameraMaan
-CameraMaan is a device with a camera on a servo controlled arm.
+CameraMaan is a device with a camera operated by a servo controlled arm.
 CameraMaan uses a multi-threaded solution to control the servos and track moving objects.